How to Choose a Secure Password

 Using cashless catering as an example, there’s a camera to take images and check identity, there’s software used to make the camera work and take an image, once the image has been taken it’s handed to another bit of software that makes the facial map, this is then handed to another piece of software that turns the facial map into an algorithm, then another piece of software encrypts the image.
 It is very rare for each of these pieces of software to be developed by the same company and to the same standards.
 Therefore in the process of creating the facial map, there are significant ‘air gaps’ between the software and the software development standards.
 These gaps create security vulnerabilities, security vulnerabilities attract ethical and nasty cyber attackers (including unfriendly government security services), sensitive personal data has value - monetary value and other value for nefarious activities.

 With this in mind, any company that is offering facial recognition as a feature for their product or service can only provide the necessary evidence to a data controller such as a school, if they can demonstrate the process from the capture of the image, the integrity of the software code, and the risks posed by each of the ‘air gaps’ between the different components of the technology.
-Given the supply chain and different organisations that are involved, it is highly unlikely that any company, other than those who are focussed on national security, would be able to provide the evidence that would be necessary to evaluate the security risks associated with facial recognition systems.
+Given the supply chain and different organisations that are involved, it is highly unlikely that any company, other than those who are focused on national security, would be able to provide the evidence that would be necessary to evaluate the security risks associated with facial recognition systems.

 We’ve got 1000 students to feed and only 25 mins to do so, we’re installing facial recognition.

-That’s not really advisable!
-In recent news in the UK, a number of schools chose to implement facial recognition for this very reason.
-Yet, it appears they didn’t consider a number of fundamental steps of privacy related law.
-There are many components to this, so we’ll focus on just a few.
 The first is the lawful basis.
 In the example of these schools, the lawful basis chosen was consent, and because facial recognition is classed as biometric data, the schools required explicit consent.
 The problem here is the imbalance of power between the school and the data subjects (both parents and students).
 Schools make decisions on everything from uniforms to haircuts, and penalties for not following the school policy.
 Given this, there is a very valid argument to suggest many data subjects would feel ‘jumped’ or pressured to give consent in order to get fed.
 The schools in this example have basically published to the world ‘we need your face as otherwise you won’t get fed within the allotted time’.
 This cannot really be classed as true consent.

 Second is the evaluation of the potential impact of the processing on the rights and freedoms of the data subject.
 In choosing new technology, there is a requirement in many countries to evaluate the impact of processing through a Data Protection Impact Assessment (DPIA) or Privacy Impact Assessment (PIA).
-Many schools use 9ine’s App technology to ensure they cover off all the necessary considerations.
+Many schools use 9ine’s technology to ensure they cover off all the necessary considerations.
 The DPIA / PIA requires questions to be answered relating to the benefits of the processing for the data subjects and the organisation, risks to information rights, security risks and various other considerations to enable the evaluator to objectively determine whether the processing is appropriate.
 A critical question to answer in this example of cashless catering is whether the processing can take place in a way that is less intrusive for the data subjects.
 These could be things like adding another till, extending the lunch serving time by 5 minutes (20% more capacity for serving) or employing more staff.
 The expectation is that an organisation can evidence the thought process when there is a complaint related to the processing risks - having a standard, risk based approach in the form of software that enables you to document your processes is one method of managing this.

 Facial recognition, whilst it has come a long way, has a track record of being discriminatory to certain tones of skin and facial features - as in it does not recognise or can be tricked.
 Environmental characteristics of lighting and the positioning of the camera need to have been considered to limit the risks of these issues occurring.
 Software updates create risks where future updates generate potential discriminatory scenarios given the nature of software, updates will cause glitches.
 As a school thinking of using facial recognition, these limits on the potential of the technology need to be at the forefront of any decision on its actual use.